PeterMulhair/DToL_insects/README.md

 ## Download DToL genomes

-`get_genomes.py` is a script to pull down DToL genomes from ncbi using tsv file from the [ena project page](https://www.ebi.ac.uk/ena/browser/text-search?query=darwin%20tree%20of%20life)
+`get_genomes.py` is a script to pull down DToL genomes for any desired insect order from ncbi using tsv file from the [ena project page](https://www.ebi.ac.uk/ena/browser/text-search?query=darwin%20tree%20of%20life)

 ### Requirements
 `-e, --ena` flag requires a tsv file from ENA with all species genome information (see data folder for example).